How to Allow Programs to Wake Computer from Sleep

 In Windows 7 it is possible to configure the operating system in a way that prohibits programs to wake it from sleep or hibernation.
 A portable computer may be pre-configured as such by default.

 What does it mean for World Clock users?
 After some period of inactivity, which is set up in Control Panel - Power Options, your computer may go to sleep.
 If programs are not allowed to wake up your system they will simply not operate.
-If you have alarms configured they will be missed during sleep or hibernation time.
+If you have alarms configured in World Clock they will be missed during sleep or hibernation time.

 To allow programs to wake your computer in Windows 7: